1946 Far Western Conference football season: Humboldt State

+The 1946 Humboldt State Lumberjacks football team represented Humboldt State College—now known as California State Polytechnic University, Humboldt.
+Led by first-year head coach Joseph Forbes, the Lumberjacks compiled an overall record of 5–3–1 with a mark of 1–0–1 in conference play outscored their opponents 84 to 70 for the season.
+The team played home games at Albee Stadium in Eureka, California and the Redwood Bowl in Arcata, California.

+Schedule

 Chico State

 The 1946 Chico State Wildcats football team represented Chico State College (now known as California State University, Chico) of Chico, California.
 Led by fifth-year head coach Roy Bohler, Chico State compiled an overall record of 2–7 with a mark of 1–1 in conference play, placing second in the FWC.
 The team was outscored by its opponents 109 to 61 for the season.
 The Wildcats played home games at Chico High School Stadium in Chico.

 This was the first team Chico State fielded in four years.
 They had no team during the war years of 1943 to 1945.

 Cal Aggies

 The 1946 Cal Aggies football team represented the University of California College of Agriculture at Davis, California (now known as the University of California, Davis).
 Led by seventh-year head coach Vern Hickey, the Aggies compiled an overall record of 0–5–2 with a mark of 0–1–1 in conference play, placing third in the FWC.
 The team was outscored by its opponents 113 to 54 for the season.
 The Cal Aggies played home games at A Street field on campus in Davis, California.

 The Aggies did not play in the 1943 to 1945 seasons due to World War II.